Nuala Quinn-Barton

+Nuala Quinn-Barton (born 20 March 1952) is an Irish American independent film producer, artist, talent manager and former fashion model from Newry, Northern Ireland.
+She is the CEO of Mania Entertainment LLC (est. 1990) and The Film Co-Operative LLC, an Official Member of the International Chamber of Arts (ICA), a distinguished global platform uniting leaders of the international arts economy, associated with the World Business Angels Investment Forum (WBAF) chaired by Baybars Altuntas of which she is an International Partner —an affiliated partner of the G20 Global Partnership for Financial Inclusion (GPFI).
+Through WBAF, she supports global economic development by expanding access to finance and innovative financial instruments for entrepreneurs, startups, scale-ups, SMEs, and investors.
+Her work bridges storytelling, capital, and technology to build globally scalable film and media ventures.
+On the film technology front she is involved in working with the latest techniques, pre-visualization and Ai technology to cut the cost of filmmaking.

-Nuala Quinn-Barton (born March 1952) is an Irish American independent film producer, artist, talent manager and former fashion model from Newry, Northern Ireland.
-She is best known for producing films such as Homecoming (2009), The Third Half (2012), Goodbye Christopher Robin (2017), and for managing the careers of her daughter, actress Mischa Barton, actress Kya Garwood, actress Kelly Lynn Reiter, producer Taheim Bryan, Director Cody Knotts, and best-selling writer Ted Lazaris.
+She is best known for producing films such as Homecoming (2009), The Third Half (2012), Goodbye Christopher Robin (2017), and for managing the careers of her daughter, actress Mischa Barton, writer/ producer Daniel McNicoll, actress Kya Garwood, actress Kelly Lynn Reiter, producer Taheim Bryan, Director Cody Knotts, and best-selling writer Ted Lazaris.
 She is married to Paul Marsden Barton.

 Early life and career

 Nuala Quinn was born in Newry and spent her early years on her mother's family farm in Ballintober, County Roscommon, Republic of Ireland.
+She graduated in English and European Studies at the University of East Anglia.

 She went to London for her education at Our Lady of Sion School, Sion Manning School and Lucie Clayton Charm Academy.
-Nuala was a fashion model for Lucie Clayton and the Gavin Robinson Agency in the late 1970s.
+Nuala was a fashion model for Lucie Clayton and the Gavin Robinson Agency in the 1970s.
 During that period she worked in-house for several fashion companies including Chanel in Paris.
+She is known for Advertising Campaigns such as SuperWash Wool and Corocraft Sunglasses and Jewelry.

 She married Paul Marsden Barton, a foreign exchange broker, in June 1975 at St Osmund's Roman Catholic Church in Barnes London.
-They have three daughters: Zoe Barton, a London barrister; Hania Barton, a writer and real estate manager; and Mischa Barton, an actress.
+They have three daughters: Zoe Barton KC, a London barrister; Hania Barton, a writer and real estate manager; and Mischa Barton, an actress.
 She has two grandchildren from her eldest daughter Zoe's marriage to Ian Taylor.